2008–09 in English football: Football League Two

 Brentford made a return to League One as champions, the second club to win the fourth tier three times since Doncaster Rovers.
 Exeter won their second successive promotion, and on the final day of the season managed to pip Wycombe Wanderers for the runners-up spot.
 Wycombe themselves managed the final automatic promotion spot by virtue of a single goal over Bury.
 The play-offs were won by Gillingham, who made an immediate return to League One after the previous season's relegation.

 Several teams suffered heavy points deductions during the season.
 Rotherham were docked 17 points at the start of the season and Darlington 10 points later on.
 Without these penalties they would have both qualified for the play-offs, but instead managed only mid table.
 Bournemouth also suffered a 17-point deduction pre-season, and halfway through it looked to be enough to cost them their League status; however, a fightback under new manager Eddie Howe saw them climb to safety and secure survival with a game to spare.

 Luton suffered the heaviest deduction however, and the loss of 30 points proved too much for them to survive (though they would still have been relegated, albeit while finishing a place higher, had they only suffered the same 17-point deduction as Bournemouth and Rotherham).
-They suffered their third successive relegation and dropped out of the league, making them only the third English team to suffer three successive relegations, and the first to drop from the second tier to the Conference in successive years.
+They suffered four back-to-back seasons without getting promoted and dropped out of the league, making them only the third English team to suffer a hat-trick of relegations, and the first to drop from the second tier to the Conference in successive years.
 The other relegated team was Chester City, who were statistically the worst team in the division and returned to the Conference after only five years.
 This would ultimately be the final season that the club completed, as they folded in March 2010, before the end of the following campaign.
 Grimsby would also have suffered relegation, if not for Luton's points deduction.